Is Robinhood Safe?

 Additional Services

 Extended Hours: Trade before the market opens and after it closes.
-Some stocks and ETFs can be traded overnight.
-Cryptocurrencies are available almost 24/7, and futures trade 24/5.
+Some stocks and ETFs can be traded overnight from 8 PM ET Sunday until 8 PM ET Friday.
+Cryptocurrencies are available nearly 24/7, and futures trade nearly 24/5.

-Fully-Paid Securities Lending Program: Earn extra cash by lending your stock shares.
+Fully-Paid Securities Lending Program: Earn extra cash by lending eligible stock shares.

 Initial Public Offerings: Type “IPO Access” on the website or app to see upcoming stock releases.